Slack

 mkdir my-slack-bot && cd my-slack-bot

-npm init -y && npm pkg set type=moduleInstall the bot packages, plus @copilotkit/runtime for the in-process agent and tsx to run TypeScript directly:
+npm init -y && npm pkg set type=moduleInstall the bot packages, plus @copilotkit/runtime for Copilot Runtime and tsx to run TypeScript directly:

 npm install @copilotkit/bot @copilotkit/bot-ui @copilotkit/bot-slack @copilotkit/runtime